-He began to wonder about things… Electricity, cars, microwaves, computers...
-How they worked, were made, and what changes could be made to them so they worked better...
+He began to wonder about things… Electricity, cars, microwaves, computers, everything.
+How things worked, how they were made, and what changes he could make to them so they worked better.

 It was hard for Harry to get anywhere the first few years.
-Whenever he would ask Uncle Vernon or Aunt Petunia about how things worked or why things were the way they were, they would always tell him "Don't ask questions!" or "They just do!"
+Whenever he would ask Uncle Vernon or Aunt Petunia about how things worked, they would always yell at him.
+"Don't ask questions!" or "They just do!"

-Before long Harry had the title of the most curious boy in school.
+Before long Harry held the title of the most curious boy in school.

-Harry was given his Hogwarts letter, a wand, and let loose on a magical book store on his eleventh birthday.
+Harry received his Hogwarts letter.
+Then a wand, owl, and robes.
+He was then let lose in a magical book store all on his eleventh birthday.
 He was in heaven.
-Hagrid was shocked with how quickly the boy took to accepting magic, and answered as many question as he could.
-But what really made Harry's birthday unforgettable was when he returned to Number 4...
+Hagrid was happy with how well he was accepting magic into his life.
+He answered as many questions as he could.
+But what made Harry's birthday unforgettable was when he returned to Number 4.

-He now had a wand, dozens and dozens of books on magic and ENTIRE room full of Dudley's old toys and broken things… And weeks and weeks of time before School officially started.
-He grinned from ear to ear as the now-eleven-year-old took to the rubble in his room like a fish to water.
+He now had a wand, dozens and dozens of books on magic and ENTIRE room full of Dudley's old toys and broken things.
+With 3 weeks to go before school began.
+He grinned from ear to ear as he took to the rubble in his room like a fish to water.

-The Dursleys said nothing when Harry returned Dudley's bike, air-gun, and previously broken items back to him.
-All fully repaired and looking brand new.
+The Dursleys said nothing when Harry returned Dudley's repaired items back to him.
+All looking brand new.

-But when he fixed Dudley's old computer and was caught trying to use it, they immediately flipped out and took it away.
-When Dudley broke it a second time out of sheer spite a few days later, they decided maybe it was easier just to let Harry keep the worthless old thing… Their Dudders already had a newer and better computer after all, and that was what mattered.
+But when he fixed Dudley's old computer and was caught trying to use it, they immediately took it away.
+Then Dudley broke it a second time out of shear spite.
+They decided it was easier just to let Harry keep the worthless old thing.
+Their Dudders already had a better computer of his own after all, and that was what mattered.

-It was the summer after 2nd year; He, Ron, and Hermione had saved Ginny and closed the chamber of secrets.
+It was the summer after 2nd year; He, Ron, and (by way of a ripped page) Hermione had saved Ginny and closed the chamber of secrets.

-During his first few years at school, Harry had already charmed an old snowboard into a "Hover board", made an object that was a logical cross between a quill and a pen, fixed up over half of the school's old brooms, and repaired or restored any broken item that any student would bring him.
+While only in his first few years at school, Harry had already charmed an old snowboard into a 'Hover board', made an object that was a logical cross between a quill and a pen, fixed up over half of the school's old brooms, and repaired or restored any broken items that students would bring him.
 Even if it took begging a teacher for information on how to fix it.

-There was no object to big or to small that Harry wouldn't look at, and try to figure out...
+There was no object big or to small that Harry wouldn't look at and try to figure out.

-The hours spent in the clock tower and the great hall just staring upwards for inspiration where proof enough of that.
+Hours spent in the clock tower and the great hall just staring upwards for inspiration where proof enough of that.
 It was just who Harry was.
-Everyone, even Ron accepted it.
+Everyone, even Ron, Neville and Dumbledore accepted it.

-But it was an odd website that Harry found while web-surfing late one night, (On Dudley's old computer he repaired a long time ago.)
-That gripped Harry for hours and hours that summer... a website that would end up changing his entire life.
+But it was an odd website that Harry found while web-surfing late night that summer, (On Dudley's old computer he repaired a long time ago) That gripped Harry's attention and held his fascination for hours on end...
+A website that would end up changing his entire life.

 'The science of Deduction.'
-A website owned by one Sherlock Holmes...
+Owned by one Sherlock Holmes.